Andrew Vaughn Player Props: White Sox vs. Mets

-On Tuesday, Andrew Vaughn (.205 on-base percentage in past 10 games, 112 points below season-long percentage) and the Chicago White Sox face the New York Mets, whose starting pitcher will be Carlos Carrasco.
+On Wednesday, Andrew Vaughn (.231 slugging percentage in past 10 games, with no home runs) and the Chicago White Sox play the New York Mets, whose starting pitcher will be Justin Verlander.
 First pitch is at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Braves.
+He had a one-hit showing in his previous game (1-for-5) against the Mets.

 Andrew Vaughn Game Info & Props vs. the Mets